thyagomininelli/mock-server/README.md

 # EXAMPLES
 This directory mappings content as files examples.
 This file about your mock request and response.
 You can use it to create a file example in directory mappings or in subdirectory his.
 This project content files examples but you can create will starting in [documentation](http://wiremock.org/docs/api/).

-# TESTS
-You can request your mock in curl respectiving a roles this your example.
-{host}:{port}/{path}
-(e.g. curl --location --request GET 'http://localhost:8080/item/2090111?show_factsheet=true')

 # TUTORIAL
 http://wiremock.org/docs/running-standalone/